CatalinaMyat/se_project_spots/README.md

-# Spots - An image sharing site
+# Spots - Image Sharing Social Media

 An interactive social media webpage where users can add and remove photos, like photos of users, and edit their profile to express themselves in a creative matter.